TritonDataCenter/sdc-docker/docs/divergence.md

  * --dns and --dns-search which are unimplemented (control DNS in the container)
  * --expose which is unimplemented (exposes a port)
      * DOCKER-76
- * --hostname which is unimplemented (sets hostname)
-     * DOCKER-77
  * --link which is unimplemented (links to another container)
      * DOCKER-75
  * --lxc-conf which is unsupported (LXC specific)
- * --rm which is unsupported (remove the container on exit)
-     * DOCKER-81
  * --net which is currently unsupported (controls how networking is attached)
  * --publish-all and --publish which are unsupported (expose ports to host)
  * --privileged which is unsupported (extended privileges for containers)